RegenCo-op/EMPowerSystem/ThermalFluidController/README.md

-    derivativegain  //  the gain for the derivative part of the PID overtempwarning  //  the temperature in degrees C of the storage tank over the maxtemp to activate warning belowfullwarning  // the level of the storage tank in millimeters below full to activate warning pumpflowwarning  //  the measured flow in liters per minute below pumpflowcheck to activate warning
+    derivativegain  //  the gain for the derivative part of the PID overtempwarning  //  the temperature in degrees C of the storage tank over the maxtemp to activate warning belowfullwarning  // the level of the storage tank in millimeters below full to activate warning pumpflowwarning  //  the measured flow in liters per minute below PumpFlowCheck() to activate warning
     fill time  //  when the pump is turned on the time in milliseconds it takes for fluid level in tank  to change from fulllevelpumpoff to fulllevelpumpon drain time  //  when the pump is turned off the time in milliseconds it takes for fluid level in tank  to change from fulllevelpumpon to fulllevelpumpoff
-        //  for a non-drain back system these can be set at the minimum value to allow for pumpflowcheck to be performed The basic on/off control of the pump is based upon the following:
+        //  for a non-drain back system these can be set at the minimum value to allow for PumpFlowCheck() to be performed The basic on/off control of the pump is based upon the following:

     if collectortemp >= (onbuffertemp + hottertemp) turn pumpon